Implemented accessibility features into the California DMV website to better support information access for the immigrant population.

 Unable to read or understand due to language barrier, culture difference, or physical limitations.

-Uncertain about their options due to concern for their legal presence in the U.S.
+Uncertain about options due to concern about legal presence in the U.S.

 Website should be designed to work for all people regardless of their physical limitations (e.g. resizable fonts for the vision impaired).

 Information (whether translated or not) should be timely and complete (e.g. consistent content throughout the website.
 Related information should be linked).

 Information should be clear, concise, easy to find, and correctly labeled.
 Content should be translated into different languages to meet the needs of users.
 Information should be equally prioritized on pages instead of hidden.